fhkingma/bitswap/README.md

 ```
 ### Compression
 ##### Pre-Trained model checkpoints
 You can download our pretrained (PyTorch) models used in the paper [here](http://www.fhkingma.com/bitswap/params.zip).
-Unpack the train and validation set in the directory ``model/data/imagenet/``

 ##### MNIST
 ###### 8 latent layers